Skin Tag Removal

 As this is a cosmetic procedure, you do not need a referral letter from your GP.

-Moira can perform your treatment on the day of your consultation but if you have lots of skin tags or they are in an unusual position we recommend you phone us to arrange a telephone consultation before you book in for a consultation/treatment appointment.
+Our Medical team can often perform your treatment on the day of your consultation, but if you have many skin tags or if they are in an unusual position, we recommend you phone us to discuss before you book a consultation/treatment appointment.

 Helena has to perform a consultation and a patch test on one of the skin tags before treating further skin tags at a separate appointment.